tindrew/100-days-of-code/log.md

 **Thoughts** Starting to get excited about this course again.
 I'm getting closer to making some real stuff, and learning the back end of development.
 Should be quite interesting.

+### Day 14: June 14, 2017
+**Today's Progress**: time: 1 hour Bootcamp Course: 48%

+Moved the needle a good bit today. made it through basic DOM manipulation and starting the section on advanced.
+Events are next up.
+**Thoughts** I really feel that I'm retaining what I'm learning, and starting to feel as if I can code anything, lol.
+I know it's probably not true as of yet, but my confidence is growing.

+### Day 15: June 15, 2017
+**Today's Progress**: time: 30 minutes
+Today I completed some free codecamp beta challenges.
+I also decided to try and make a small javascript game for practice.

+**Thoughts** I remember a time when I thought coding would be impossible for me to learn.
+I even tried out some java and python.
+Nothing stuck with me until I started learning html and css, then moved into javascript, and I've really learned a ton from the bootcamp course I'm taking.
+I'm glad there are people like Colt Steele who put together these insanely long courses for people like me to devour.

+### Day 16: June 16, 2017
+**Today's Progress**: time: 1 hour
+Started working on a javascript "Pong" style game today.
+I'm following a free course on Udemy.
+It's more of a diversion, doing something different while still learning javascript.

+**Thoughts** The short spurts of time I have sometimes during the week I'd rather spend on doing something, well, short.
+I'll most likely save my longer days for my bootcamp course since it takes the most time.